 SAIT academic upgrading courses prepare students for admission to SAIT career programs.
-For SAIT program admission requirements, refer to the appropriate sections of the SAIT Academic Calendar.
 SAIT academic upgrading courses are Alberta high school equivalency courses, not Alberta Education courses.
 They may be accepted for admission purposes by other Alberta post-secondary educational institutions.
 Check the current Alberta Transfer Guide published by The Alberta Council on Admissions and Transfer for a listing of all formalized transfer agreements among Alberta post-secondary institutions.